 We will not charge you unreasonable fees for late payment or other default under the agreement, and we will not harass you if your account is in arrears.
 Our charges are capped, so that you will not be subject to excessive or unreasonable charges or to charges that you were not expecting and/or not previously aware of.

 We will inform you if you go into arrears and will send you a notice of the sums in arrears and provide the required Financial Conduct Authority information sheet to accompany this notice.
 We will also notify you if you incur a default sum (by way of a notice of default).

-We operate a fair collections’ policy and we will always endeavour to give you adequate time to resolve any financial difficulties you experience in repaying the loan.
+At Moneyboat we operate a fair collections’ policy which runs along side our responsible lending policy.
+We will always endeavour to give you adequate time to resolve any financial difficulties you experience in repaying the loan.

 We do not immediately sell debts on to third parties in order to allow you the opportunity to arrange a repayment plan quickly and easily.

-We consistently undergo strict procedures (and a periodic review of the same) to ensure our continued commitment to responsible lending for the benefit of our customers and our business model.
+We consistently undergo strict procedures (and a periodic review of the same) to ensure our continued commitment to responsible lending.
+This is both for the benefit of our customers and our business model.

 We encourage you to raise any issues with us by telephone or in writing.
 We will of course discuss any complaints you may raise with us regarding our service and will seek to resolve any such complaints or concerns you may have.
 If we cannot resolve them we will advise you on how to take your concerns further should you remain dissatisfied.

 - Total: £597.48